antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 ---

 * In the upper right corner is a text box **Change gene**.
 Change the gene to a different gene that you can find in the description of the study, or that you yourself wonder about.
-Click the Change Gene button under the textbox.
+Click the **Change Gene** button under the textbox.
 <br><br>

-##### An unbiased look into the dataset

-Also in this set, we take a look at an unbiased view of expression profile sample similarity.
-This time, we will use **PCA** (Principle Component Analysis ).
-Like t-SNE, PCA analysis can summarize the characteristics of many genes in new abstract variables.
-The new variables are called principle components (PCs).
-PCA will plot the samples that behave similarly in their expression profiles closer together as well.

-* Return to the main page from the Cohort Overview, using the top left link **Go to: Main**

 ##### Showing pathways in heatmaps